james-flynn-ie/james-flynn-ie.github.io/index.md

 ### Project Euler

 Here are some of my favourite repos that I've created.
-Project Euler is a mathematical/computational problem website which encourages programmers to find efficient algorithms.
+Project Euler is a mathematical and computational problem website which encourages programmers to find efficient algorithms.
 They are a great way to learn new languages:

 - [projectEulerGo](https://james-flynn-ie.github.io/projectEulerGo/README.html)